 Map all of the Databricks integration points that affect your business:

-- Which data services do you use?
-Some may be on-premise.
+Which data services do you use?
+Some may be on-premises.

 Determine the tools or communication strategies that can support your disaster recovery plan: